micro-elements/MicroElements.Metadata/README.md

 ### PropertyContainer

-PropertyContainer represents collection object that contains properties and values for these properties. `IPropertyContainer` is an immutable collection of `IPropertyValue`
+PropertyContainer represents collection that contains properties and values for these properties. `IPropertyContainer` is an immutable collection of `IPropertyValue`

 `IPropertyContainer` provides `Properties`, `ParentSource` and `SearchOptions`